hasnasahinoglu/Java_notes/Java_basics/java_oop.md

 Constructor can be defined in the class and also can be overloaded.

+If a parametarised constructor has been declared in the class, compiler does not create a no-parametere constructor.
+Thus, "A a=new A()" declaretion is invalid if there are only parametarised constructors in the class.

 Constructor has to be same name as the class name.

 It should not have a return type.